 Accrual method.
-Businesses using the accrual accounting method journalize income and expenditures at the time they occur even if no money changes hands at that time.
+Businesses using the accrual accounting method journalize income and expenditures at the time they occur, even if no money changes hands at that time.
 This means that the business enters the amount of a transaction into the appropriate journal when a customer makes a credit purchase, or when the business orders goods from a supplier.
+No money changes hands at the time, but the business's records indicate the transaction as either income or an expense.
+For example, a business sells an item on credit and sends the customer an invoice.
+The business records the amount of the sale that it will receive sometime in the future.